SN2south by Canal du Midi

 The length of the locks is 30metres (98ft 4inches)

-So although this can be a good route for many big catamarans with a shallow draft, the width when you add fenders may be a problem....
-Also be aware that in mid summer when there is a drought water can be lower than advertised in the Canal du Midi.
+So although this can be a good route for many, the very low bridges with an arch may be a problem....
+Also be aware that in mid summer when there is a drought, water can be lower than advertised in the Canal du Midi.
 Unlike the canals in eastern France where you can push your keel though the soft mud the Canal du Midi was blasted out of rock...
 It is not unknown for boats on the limit to have to be craned out and put on lorries when the level drops in mid summer.

 DISTANCE FROM Bordeaux to Sete - 503 Kilometers - 139 locks.